Discriminative Correlation Filter with Channel and Spatial Reliability: Introduction

 \section{Introduction}

-Short-term visual object tracking is the problem of continuously localizing a target in a video-sequence given a single example of its appearance.
-It has received significant attention of the computer vision community which is reflected in the number of papers published on the topic and the existence of multiple performance evaluation benchmarks~\cite{otb_cvpr2010,kristan_vot2013,kristan_vot2014,kristan_vot2015,kristan_vot_tpami2016, templecolor_tip2015, alov_pami2014, uav_benchmark_eccv2016}.
+Short-term, model-free visual object tracking is the problem of continuously localizing a target in a video-sequence given a single example of its appearance.
+It has received significant attention of the computer vision community which is reflected in the number of papers published on the topic and the existence of multiple performance evaluation benchmarks~\citep{otb_cvpr2010,kristan_vot2013,kristan_vot2014,kristan_vot2015,kristan_vot_tpami2016,templecolor_tip2015,alov_pami2014,uav_benchmark_eccv2016}.
 Diverse factors -- occlusion, illumination change, fast object or camera motion, appearance changes due to rigid or non-rigid deformations and similarity to the background -- make short-term tracking challenging.

-Recent short-term tracking evaluations ~\cite{otb_cvpr2010,kristan_vot2013,kristan_vot2014,kristan_vot2015} consistently confirm the advantages of semi-supervised discriminative tracking approaches~\cite{grabner_oab,babenko_mil,hare_struck,bolme2010visual}.
-In particular, trackers based on the discriminative correlation filter method (DCF)~\cite{bolme2010visual,danelljan2014accurate,henriques2015tracking,samf_eccv2014,srdcf_iccv2015} have shown state-of-the-art performance in all standard benchmarks.
+Recent short-term tracking evaluations ~\citep{otb_cvpr2010,kristan_vot2013,kristan_vot2014,kristan_vot2015} consistently confirm the advantages of semi-supervised discriminative tracking approaches~\citep{grabner_oab,babenko_mil,hare_struck,bolme2010visual}.
+In particular, trackers based on the discriminative correlation filter (DCF) method~\citep{bolme2010visual,danelljan2014accurate,henriques2015tracking,samf_eccv2014,srdcf_iccv2015} have shown state-of-the-art performance in all standard benchmarks.
 Discriminative correlation methods learn a filter with a pre-defined response on the training image.
+The latter is obtained by slightly extending the region around the target to include background samples.

 The standard formulation of DCF uses circular correlation which allows to implement learning efficiently by Fast Fourier transform (FFT).
-However, the FFT requires the filter and the patch size to be equal which limits the detection range.
+However, the FFT requires the filter and the search region size to be equal which limits the detection range.
 Due to the circularity, the filter is trained on many examples that contain unrealistic, wrapped-around circularly-shifted versions of the target.
+A naive approach to the reduction of the windowing problems is to learn the filter from a larger region.
+However, due to the large area of the background in the region, the tracking performance of the DCF drops significantly as shown in Figure~\ref{fig:eao_comparison_intro}.

-These windowing problems were recently addressed by state-of-the-art approaches of Galoogahi et al.~\cite{cfwlb_cvpr2015} who propose zero-padding the filter during learning and by Danneljan et al.~\cite{srdcf_iccv2015} who introduce spatial regularization to penalize filter values outside the object boundaries.
-Both approaches train from image patches larger than the object and thus increase the detection range.
+The windowing problems were recently addressed by \cite{cfwlb_cvpr2015} who propose zero-padding the filter during learning and by \cite{srdcf_iccv2015} who introduce spatial regularization to penalize filter values outside the target boundaries.
+Both approaches train from image regions much larger than the target and thus increase the detection range.